Fotia13/KH1PC-French-Voices/README.md

  - This patch is compatible with any other patch that don't change the voices.

  > Do you see the 1st cutscene in Neverland with Riku and Maleficient?
 In fact it's located in Monstro's files and also in Neverland's file but unused.

+ > If you pause the game the music will be put at 10 until next loading.

  > If there is a loading while a sound effect, the sound will be put at 10 until the next loading.